emca-it/Energy-Log-Server-7.x/11-Integration/11-Integration.md

   AND DateTime >= DATEADD(MI, -6, GETUTCDATE())
 ```
-## MISP Integration
+## Energy Security Feeds

-Integration with MISP is divided into two parts, server side and client side.
+Integration with Energy Security Feeds is divided into two parts, server side and client side.

 ### Requirements